South Sudan minister says rebel leader can't make ceasefire hold

 “People on both sides are absolutely convinced that the other side is to blame, which makes the situation even more dangerous,” he said.

-Simonovic said the United Nations would issue a report on human rights violations since fighting began on December 15 and said the crimes included mass killings, extrajudicial killings, sexual violence and arbitrary detentions.
+Simonovic said the United Nations would issue a report on human rights violations since fighting began on Dec.
+15 and said the crimes included mass killings, extrajudicial killings, sexual violence and arbitrary detentions.
+(Writing by Edmund Blair; Editing by Richard Lough and Gareth Jones)